ortolot/formalettre/src/lib.typ

     // expediteur.adresse is required (but may be an empty list as there exist
     //     organizations that only have a name and a locality)
     // expediteur.commune is required
-    // expediteur.pays is optional and handled by bloc_adresse()
-    expediteur.telephone = expediteur.at("telephone", default: none)
+    // expediteur.pays is optional and handled by bloc-adresse() expediteur.telephone = expediteur.at("telephone", default: none)
     expediteur.email = expediteur.at("email", default: none)
     expediteur.coordonnees = expediteur.at("coordonnees", default: ())